PRACTICE AREA

 Indirect racial discrimination can happen even when employees don’t mean to discriminate.

 Sometimes, treating everyone the same way can create a disadvantage for a specific group.
-A company policy could be “fair” on the surface but harmful when applied.
+A company policy could be “fair” on the surface, but harmful when applied.
+Instances of indirect racial discrimination may include:

 Not all cases of discrimination are clear.
 People rarely admit that they acted because of discrimination.
 Your employer could make up another excuse, putting your work ethic or character in question.
 This could hurt your reputation and cost you other jobs in the future.